asobhy-qnx/ros2_documentation/source/Installation/Rolling/QNX-Development-Setup.rst

     ifconfig

-6- Check the amount of space availabe on your target and make sure you have enough space to copy the files over.
+6- Check the amount of space available on your target and make sure you have enough space to copy the files over.

 .. code-block:: bash